EyasuTeshome/shifttracker/job-search/update-your-profiles-with-improvements-from-resume.md

 ## **Description**

-Once that you have updated your resume, integrate in the same changes in the professional profiles that you created during the core program: LinkedIn, AngelList and GitHub, so that they also provide a compelling picture of your skillset.
+Once you have updated your resume, integrate the same changes into the professional profiles that you created during the core program: LinkedIn, AngelList and GitHub, so that they also provide a compelling picture of your skillset.

 **Your polished version of the profiles will not be reviewed by your coach at this moment, but they will be ready for your job applications**.

 ## Project setup

 - Open up the latest version of your resume in Google Docs
-- Open your LinkedIn, AngelList and GitHub profile
+- Open your LinkedIn, AngelList and GitHub profiles
 - Open your notes of the changes that you implemented last week on your resume, if you registered them

 ## **Exercise**